JohnnyLomas/Intro_to_SQL/SQLnotes.md

 	- the _ operator specifies any single character
 - NOT LIKE: select anything that does not match the pattern

+### Aggregate Functions

+Kewyords:
+- AVG(): Take the average of a column
+- MAX(): Get the max of a column
+- SUM(): Sum the entries in a column
+- MIN(): Get the minimum of a column
+- AS: Use aliasing when generating multiple aggregated results to differentiate

+### Sort and Group Results

+Keywords:
+- ORDER BY: sorts column in ascending order, use DESC to indicate descending order
+- GROUP BY: group similar entries and aggregate
+- HAVING: filter groups using this keyword

 ## Notes on SQL and Relational Databases